NOAA-PSL/graph-ufs/prototypes/cp0/README.md

 ```bash
 $ python -W ignore train.py --num-epochs 2 --chunks-per-epoch 1 --latent-size 32 --training-dates "1994-01-01T00" "1994-01-31T18"
 ```
+CAUTION: BEFORE RUNNING ABOVE, MAKE SURE THAT THE TARGET LEAD TIME IS CONSTANT AND NOT AN ARRAY(possible during inference).

-which shows a quick example of executing two epochs over 1 month of data, where the month of data is contained in a single chunk.
+The above command shows a quick example of executing two epochs over 1 month of data, where the month of data is contained in a single chunk.
 Change this value in order to distribute the data over multiple chunks.The first epoch caches the data on disk for the second epoch onwards so training should be faster from 2nd+ epochs.
 If